varunyn/sonarQube_workshop/LabGuide300.md

     ![](images/300/8.png)

-- Repeat the process and go to file TwitterService.java, path as shown in following image and click on pencial icon to edit.
+- Repeat the process and go to file TwitterService.java, path as shown in following image and click on pencil icon to edit.

     ![](images/300/9.png)